Forced to Pray a Muslim Prayer—Jen-Jen’s Persecution Story

 Miraculously, this pressure-filled experience has not jaded Jen-Jen however.
 “Despite what happened, I did not hate my teacher nor my classmates.”
 She explains.
 “I just prayed for my teacher that God will bless her.”

-Since the day at the Mosque, Jen-Jen has been pressured to conform to many other Muslim practices, such as fasting during the month of Ramadan.
+Since the day at the a Muslim place of worship, Jen-Jen has been pressured to conform to many other Muslim practices, such as fasting during the month of Ramadan.
 In addition to requirements from the school staff, other students have also teased and bullied Jen-Jen because of her faith, sometimes bombarding her as she walked to and from school and pushing her or insulting her.